DanConwayDev/ngit-relay/README.md

 ## What

+a ngit-relay combines 3 services at the same endpoint:

-an ngit-relay is a smart http git service, nostr relay and blossoms service served at the same end point that:
+- smart http git service
+  - serves repositories at [endpoint]/<npub>/<identifier>.git
+  - no user authentication - see FAQ 'When Private Repos?'
+  - pushes are accepted only on the basis of whether the pushed refs match the latest [repo state announcement](https://nips.nostr.com/34#repository-state-announcements) on the relay
+- nostr relay:
+  - accepts events related to the repository from stakeholder community

-1. creates a git repo at `<npub>/<identifier>.git` when a [Git repository announcements](https://nips.nostr.com/34#repository-announcements) is received.
+  - automatically provisions a new blank git repositories when a [Git repository announcements](https://nips.nostr.com/34#repository-announcements) is received that lists this ngit-relay instance.
-2. write-permissions the repository by only accepting pushes that match the latest [state announcement](https://nips.nostr.com/34#repository-state-announcements)
+- blossom service
+  - for storing images, videos, and files referenced (or soon to be referenced) in events on the relay

+## What's In The Reference Implementation

 This repository is a simple reference implementation that includes: